appkitio/appkit-ui/README.md

-# Svelte component library with integration of TailwindCSS and Storybook
+# Appkit Admin UI

+This will be used for internal backend use, and for admin plugins.